limumu008/Wrangle-OpenStreetMap-Data/README.md

 From this partial result, I can guess there are more mexican who lived in houston since mexico is close to houston.

 # 6. Conclusion
 Since the size of the houston.OSM is big, I have played with sample_houston.OSM.
 There are some inconsistent informations in this data.
 Doing the normalization is a good way, but it's not the whole idea.
 If we can standard the input, that's a better way.
 From the popular cusines, we can know no enough infomation arranged into some tags.
+Comparing with Google Maps, the information of the dataset were very old.

+# Additional Suggestion and Ideas

+## How to control typo errors
+* `Making some rules to the input data which all the users can follow that.
+Just like when you order something on Amazon and type your address, it will give you a suggested address.`
+* `Developping some script to clean the data in a certain time.`

+## Benefits
+* `Avoiding the invalid information on the dataset and improving the fetching result speed and accurancy`
+* `Standarding the input data as Google Maps, it's more convenient to do the cross-referencing.`

 # References